nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ## 6. Accessibility
 - **Requirement**: The chat interface should be simple and intuitive.
-- **Rationale**: Ensures that all users can effectively interact with the system without extensive training.}
+- **Rationale**: Ensures that all users can effectively interact with the system without extensive training.

 ## Glossary